Tyne Daly: Public image and legacy

 Daly has been identified as a feminist icon in the media, particularly based on her television role in Cagney and Lacey.
-Her role as Lacey showed a woman detective at a time where the idea was still novel; the show was also novel in presenting Lacey primarily in a work environment, rather than always showing the character at home.
-She has also been outspoken about maintaining a natural appearance as she ages, and for the run of Judging Amy, Daly's hair was its naturally gray state and not dyed.
+Her role as Lacey showed a woman detective at a time when the idea was still novel; the show was also novel in presenting Lacey primarily in a work environment, rather than always showing the character at home.
+She has also been outspoken about maintaining a natural appearance as she ages, and for the run of Judging Amy, Daly's hair was in its naturally gray state and not dyed.

 Personal life

-Tyne Daly was married to Georg Stanford Brown from 1966 to 1990.
-They have three daughters, including actress Kathryne Dora Brown.
+Daly was married to Georg Stanford Brown from 1966 to 1990.
+They have three daughters.